byui-formula-hybrid/Core/README.md

 3. **Install Python**:
    - Download from [Python.org](https://www.python.org/downloads/)
+   - **Recommended:** Download Python 3.11.x for consistency with team requirements
    - **Important:** Check "Add Python to PATH" during installation
    - Choose "Install for all users" if you have admin rights